EasyEngine/easyengine/docs/developer-docs.md

 ```"your-username/site-command": "dev-master"```

-4. Append the following section in the `composer.json` for development:
+4. Append the following section in the `composer.json` for development, eg. for site-command:
 ```
 "repositories": {
-    "author/command-name": {
+    "janedoe/site-command": {
         "type": "path",
         "url": "path/to/your/forked/repository"
     }